Relations with Russia

 9 July 2016: At the NATO Summit in Warsaw, Allied leaders reiterate their concerns about Russia’s destabilising actions and policies, including its ongoing illegal actions in Ukraine and illegitimate annexation of Crimea; provocative military activities near NATO’s borders stretching from the Baltic Sea to the Black Sea; its irresponsible and aggressive nuclear rhetoric, military posture and underlying posture; as well as the risks posed by its military intervention and support for the regime in Syria.
 They explain how NATO has responded to this changed security environment by enhancing its deterrence and defence posture, while underlining that they remain open to political dialogue with Russia, especially with a view to avoiding misunderstanding, miscalculation and unintended escalation, and to increase transparency and predictability.

-13 July 2016: The NATO-Russia Council meets to discuss the crisis in and around Ukraine and the need to fully implement the Minsk agreements; transparency and risk reduction measures; and the situation in Afghanistan.
+13 July 2016: The NRC meets to discuss the crisis in and around Ukraine and the need to fully implement the Minsk agreements; transparency and risk reduction measures; and the situation in Afghanistan.
 Allied ambassadors also brief their Russian counterpart on decisions taken at the NATO Summit in Warsaw a few days earlier.

-19 December 2016: The NATO-Russia Council meets to discuss the crisis in and around Ukraine and the security situation in Afghanistan, as well as military activities, transparency and risk reduction.
+19 December 2016: The NRC meets to discuss the crisis in and around Ukraine and the security situation in Afghanistan, as well as military activities, transparency and risk reduction.
 Ambassadors welcome a Finnish proposal to host a technical meeting with Russian experts in early 2017 to improve air safety in the Baltic Sea region.